 Your local radio, TV station, or newspaper may be willing to attend the event and/or feature it in their local news stories.
 For a fee, there may also be co-branded opportunities where the local station will promote the event, send someone to cover it, and potentially even broadcast live from your event.
 To invite your local media, send the event details (who, what, when, where, why) and background information about Heart Valve Disease Awareness Day to your local TV stations, radio stations, and newspapers.
-See more about engaging your local media later in this toolkit.
+See more about engaging your local media.

 You may already have members of your patient network who have a compelling story to tell and who can speak during your Heart Awareness Day activities.
 You may also want to reach out to the American Heart Association’s (AHA) local chapters, and to the national organization to engage a Heart Valve Ambassador.
 AHA is a partner of the Valve Disease Day campaign and is dedicated to raising awareness about heart valve disease.

 Website and Social Media

 Be sure to add the event to your website and promote it on your social media channels, using the #ValveDiseaseDay hashtag and tagging the @ValveDiseaseDay account (Facebook, Twitter, and/or Instagram).
 See more about using social media to raise awareness of Heart Valve Disease Awareness Day.